-The BCAP Loan is backed by the Canadian Government with 80% of the principal having been guaranteed by The Business Development Bank of Canada.
-The BCAP Loan bears interest at a rate of 2.25% above CIBC's prime lending rate.
-The term of the BCAP Loan is amortized over 10 years, interest only for the first 12 months, and subject to yearly renewal.
+The BCAP Loan agreement was entered July 16, 2020 as part of the ABL Facility and is backed by the Canadian Government with 80% of the principal having been guaranteed by The Business Development Bank of Canada.
+The BCAP Loan bears interest at a rate of 2.25% (2020 - 2.25%) above CIBC's prime lending rate.
+The term of the BCAP Loan is amortized over 10 years, with interest only for the first 12 months.